Improwised/kb.repairrabbit.github.io/content/api-references/how-to-use-repairrabbit-api.md

 +++

-To consume the RepairRabbit API, you need to whitelist your domains/subdomains (from where you are going to access RepairRabbit API) with the RepairRabbit.
+To use RepairRabbit API, you need to whitelist your domains/subdomains (from where you are going to access RepairRabbit API) with the RepairRabbit.

 Whitelisting of the domain is necessary to prevent any unauthorized access to the API.